malhal/SwiftDataX/README.md

 It currently uses a private notification for model context changes which could be a problem for app review but probably not since it is just a string and not a private method.

-Here is an example of how `@DynamicQuery` can be used to fetch detail items:
+Here is an example of how `@DynamicQuery` can be used to fetch detail items, updating the predicate whenever the parent item changes:
 ```
 import SwiftUI
-import SwiftData
 import SwiftDataX

 struct DetailView: View {